J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 - `--bam` - specifies that the input alignments are in bam format
 - `--paired-end` - indicates that the input reads are paired-end reads; this option should be removed if the input reads are single-end
 - `--seed` - the seed for the random number generators used in calculating posterior mean estimates and credibility intervals; must be a non-negative 32-bit integer
+- `--seed-length 20` - instructs RSEM to ignore any aligned read if it or its mates' (for paired-end reads) length is less than 20bp
 - `--estimate-rspd` - instructs RSEM to estimate the read start position distribution (rspd) from the data
 - `--no-bam-output` - instructs RSEM not to output any bam file
 - `--strandedness` - defines the strandedness of the RNAseq reads; the `reverse` option is used if read strandedness (output from [step 6](#6a-determine-read-strandedness)) is antisense, `forward` is used with sense strandedness, and `none` is used if strandedness is half sense half antisense